HSBNE-Archive/Policy/Rules/Rules.md

     1. The association has the powers of an individual.
     2. The association may, for example—

-        a.  enter into contracts; and
+        1.  enter into contracts; and
-        b.  acquire, hold, deal with and dispose of property; and
+        2.  acquire, hold, deal with and dispose of property; and
-        c.  make charges for services and facilities it supplies; and
+        3.  make charges for services and facilities it supplies; and
-        d.  do other things necessary or convenient to be done in carrying out its affairs.
+        4.  do other things necessary or convenient to be done in carrying out its affairs.

     3. The association may take over the funds and other assets and liabilities